cwsutherland/sensor_tech/README.md

 # Sensor Tech
-Here are the files used for the Cambridge Crimate change project.
+Here are the files used for the Cambridge Climate change project.
 The goal is that this repository can be used to host code for different types of sensors and comparisons.

 # Database Schema